ryanwhite04/cits3007.github.io/assets/labs/lab02.md

 your notes in a "Gist" -- a single text file versioned by GitHub.

 Click on the "+" symbol in the top right of any GitHub page, and select "New gist".
-Give your girst a description (e.g. "My CITS3007 notes") and a filename (e.g. "notes.md").
+Give your gist a description (e.g. "My CITS3007 notes") and a filename (e.g. "notes.md").
 Then click "Create secret gist" (or "public", if you wish to make it public).